The Amanda Show: Controversy and Quiet on Set documentary

-In 2024, Drake Bell revealed publicly that he had been sexually abused by dialogue coach Brian Peck (Note: Brian Peck is not related to Bell's co-star Josh Peck.) in 2001, after the production of The Amanda Show when Bell was 15 years old.
+In 2024, Drake Bell revealed publicly that he had been sexually abused by dialogue coach Brian Peck (Note: Brian Peck is not related to Bell's co-star Josh Peck.) in 2001, after the production of The Amanda Show when Bell was around 15 years old.
 Peck had been arrested in 2003 and sentenced to 16 months in prison and being required to register as a sex offender in 2004, but the identity of the minor victim had not previously been made public.
 Bell's testimony coincided with the lead-up to Quiet on Set: The Dark Side of Kids TV, an Investigation Discovery documentary detailing allegations of abuse from people who worked on Nickelodeon's television productions from the 1990s to the 2000s, specifically series involving Dan Schneider.

 Christy Stratton and Jenny Kilgen, two writers who primarily worked during the series' first season, presented further allegations that Schneider's writers' room was rife with inappropriate language and behavior to the point that "Dan was showing pornography on his computer screen," according to Kilgen.
 The two were allegedly required to split a single salary during their time at Nickelodeon.
 A gender discrimination and hostile workplace lawsuit filed in 2000 alleged that Schneider inappropriately requested massages from the crew, but it was settled out of court.
 These allegations were reported publicly as early as 2022, following the release of iCarly star Jennette McCurdy's book I'm Glad My Mom Died.

 In an interview video uploaded on March 19, 2024, one day after the conclusion of Quiet on Set, Schneider apologized for some of the claims, especially those for his demeanor at the time, stating, "It was wrong.
 It was wrong that I ever put anyone in that position.
 It was wrong to do.
 I'd never do it today.
 I'm embarrassed that I did it then.
 I apologize to anybody that I ever put in that situation".
 He denied having a role in the writers’ salaries, stating that it was a common practice for writers to share salaries.
 Regarding Bell's experience, Schneider, who denied involvement in the network's decision to hire Peck, stated, "When Drake and I talked and he told me about what happened, I was more devastated by that than anything that ever happened to me in my career thus far", and provided support for Bell, calling the ordeal the “darkest part of my career”.

 Following the Quiet on Set revelations, Bell reported on social media that his Amanda Show and Drake & Josh co-star Josh Peck had "reached out to talk with me and help me work through this.
 And has been really, really great."